NYUAD-CRC/crc-docs/source/hpc/jobs/quick_start.rst

 Sample Job Script
 ------------------

-A job script, which consists of 2 parts:
+A job script consists of 2 parts:
 	a.
 Resources requirement.
 	b.
 Commands to be executed.